paras231/Frontend-mastery/state-management/README.md

 Used Zustand to learn state management.

+Used  Zustand persist function

-Used redux toolkit with rexux persist for persisting (holding) state.
+ redux toolkit with rexux persist for persisting (holding) state.
+(TODO)